koenvervloesem/snips-app-keep-quiet/README.md

 This app recognizes the following intents:

+*   DisableIntent - You ask your assistant to disable an intent.
+*   EnableIntent - You ask your assistant to enable an intent.
 *   Quiet - You ask your assistant to stop replying to your voice commands.
 *   Talk - You ask your assistant to talk again.